DBGConline/DBGC_distance-based_group_contribution/QMCalculation/ReadMe.txt

 default the standard orientation in the .log file will be used, if the key word like nosym used, the code tmp_m = pattern_standard.match(tmp_line) should be replaced with tmp_m = pattern_input.match(tmp_line).

-The ouput files will appear in the directory _h_radicalGeneration.
+The output files will appear in the directory _h_radicalGeneration.
 Every sub-directory named like CnH2n+2_#_r#_C#_2_opt_B3L is an independent computational case.
 The .job file in the directory CnH2n+2_#_2_opt_B3L is used to control the behavior of the cluster/PC, the .gjf file is the input for the Gaussian program.
-To control the details of the output scripts, please modify the code in the method genFrogInputFromGjf() in cluter.py file.
+To control the details of the output scripts, please modify the code in the method genFrogInputFromGjf() in cluster.py file.
 For reference, the energy collection of the parent molecules is saved as EnergyCollection.xlsx in the directory _h_radicalGeneration.

 -----------------------------